The Bankrate promise

 If you’re looking for a lender that offers in-person service, PNC Bank could be an ideal option.
 There are over 2,600 brick-and-mortar locations in 28 states and Washington, D.C.
 Rate discounts are also available on personal loans to current PNC customers who enroll in autopay.
 Even if you’re new to PNC, you could still qualify for a loan with a competitive interest rate if you have a solid credit history.
 However, borrowers outside its service area won’t be able to qualify — and California residents can only borrow loans of $10,000 or less.

 SoFi is an online lender that offers resources and financial education coaches to help borrowers responsibly manage loan payments.
 Autopay discounts are also available, along with unemployment protection that allows you to stop paying without incurring fees or damaging your credit if you lose your job.
 And best of all, SoFi has optional origination and prepayment fees, allowing you to tailor your payments to your needs.

-A subsidiary of Happy Money, Payoff features personal loans with competitive interest rates, even if you don’t have perfect credit.
-Beyond offering flexible personal loan solutions, Payoff also prides itself on financial wellness.
+Previously known as Payoff, Happy Money features personal loans with competitive interest rates, even if you don’t have perfect credit.
+Beyond offering flexible personal loan solutions, Happy Money also prides itself on financial wellness.
 It offers a suite of financial assessments to borrowers to facilitate the path to responsible debt management and better financial health.

 Costs of a $15,000 personal loan in the long term

 The price you’ll pay for a $15,000 personal loan depends on the loan term and interest rate you receive.
 Federal law requires this information to be included in the Truth in Lending Act (TILA) disclosure you’ll receive before signing on the dotted line.